thunderbird/send-suite/README.md

 1. Run `lerna run dev:detach --scope=send-suite`
 2. Run `lerna run test:e2e:ui --scope=send-suite`

-### Headed mode
+### Headless mode

-If you want to see the tests running, you can use headed mode by running.
+If you want to run the tests just as they run on CI (headless mode), do the following.

 ```sh
 lerna run dev:detach --scope=send-suite